Skip to main content

 Common JSON Mistakes

 A validator reports the approximate position of the error so you can fix it quickly instead of guessing.
+Many validators provide a description of the error type, helping you understand what went wrong and avoid repeating the mistake in the future.

 Validating Before You Commit or Deploy